rwbuie/analytics_teams/02_summary.md

 # Participation

 Participation is expected to include one or more interviews, each lasting 30-90 minutes.
-Additionally, participants may be asked to provide work samples, respond to surveys, and participate in focus groups.
+Additionally, participants may be asked to provide work samples, respond to surveys, or participate in focus groups.
 For most participants, **involvement in the study is expected to take between 2 and 5 hours over the course of a year**.
-Participation is expected to be remote, through video chat, email, and phone calls.
+Participation is expected to be remote through video chat, email, web forms, and phone calls.

 For details regarding the study's oversight and risks please review the [privacy and risks] page.

 Approved by The University of Washington IRB: STUDY00015689

 [privacy and risks]: {{ site.baseurl }}/privacy_risks

+[download a pdf]: {{ site.baseurl }}/assets/documents/Study introduction.pdf